liam-mitchell/boss/README.txt

       threads sleeping in the kernel and yielding before preemption ;)

       Core scheduler code can be found in src/tasks/task.c.
-Context saving code is found unfortunately split between save_context() in task.c and the IRQ/ISR handlers in src/interrupts/interrupts.s.
+Context saving code is found unfortunately split between switch_context() in src/tasks/task.h and the IRQ/ISR handlers in src/interrupts/interrupts.s.

       The scheduler uses one kernel stack per thread, allocating a single page for each thread's kernel stack.

-      Process creation and execution can also be found in src/tasks/task.c (a prime target for the current refactor - should soon be available in fork.c and exec.c, among others :D ).
+      Process creation and execution code can be found in src/tasks/fork.c and src/tasks/exec.c, respectively.
+These files map pretty much one-to-one onto the similarly-named Unix system calls.

   - Virtual UNIX-like filesystem, allowing classic mountpoints for different types of filesystem within the same directory structure.